-- Identify pupils who are suitable to be included on the MAT register - Track progress of MAT pupils and administer interventions - Provide pupils with opportunities to raise aspirations within more able pupils
+- Identify pupils who are suitable to be included on the MAT register, using the criteria designed within their department - Track progress of MAT pupils and administer interventions - Provide pupils with opportunities to raise aspirations - Audit MAT provision within their department, including details of extension / enrichment activities within and outside the curriculum in each department.

-Staff
+Teaching Staff

-- Identify pupils within their teaching groups on the more able and talented register. - Use a range of teaching strategies that can be used to meet the needs of more able and talented pupils. - Ensure schemes of work have opportunities to stretch the more able and that they suggest activities to enable this. - Promote extra-curricular activities aimed at supporting more able pupils. - Be aware of pupils identified as MAT within their subject area support these pupils as necessary - Be aware of pupils targeted for A\/A grades at KS4 and support these pupils as necessary.
+- Identify pupils within their teaching groups to add to the more able and talented register. - Use a range of teaching strategies that can be used to meet the needs of more able and talented pupils - Ensure schemes of work have opportunities to stretch the more able and that they suggest activities to enable this - Promote extra-curricular activities aimed at supporting more able pupils - Be aware of pupils identified as MAT within their subject area support these pupils as necessary - Be aware of pupils targeted for A/A grades at KS4 and support these pupils as necessary.